corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/cordapps/cordapp-constraint-migration.md

 Corda 4.9 requires some additional steps to consume and evolve pre-existing on-ledger **hash** constrained states:

-* All Corda Nodes in the same CZ or business network that may encounter a transaction chain with a hash constrained state must be started using relaxed hash constraint checking mode as described in [Hash constrained states in private networks]({{< relref "api-contract-constraints.md#types-of-contract-constraints" >}}).
+* All Corda nodes in the same CZ or business network that may encounter a transaction chain with a hash constrained state must be started using relaxed hash constraint checking mode as described in [Hash constrained states in private networks]({{< relref "api-contract-constraints.md#types-of-contract-constraints" >}}).
 * CorDapp flows that build transactions using pre-existing *hash-constrained* states must explicitly set output states to use *signature constraints* and specify the related public key(s) used in signing the associated CorDapp Contract JAR: